classicrob/simply-jekyll/_notes/The hard problem of onboarding horizontal products.md

 ---
+title: The hard problem of onboarding horizontal products
 ---
 **In order to successfully onboard a horizontal product, we need to deliver an experience that is initially meaningful to groups of people who understand and care about different things.**

 [[There are individual differences between new users in their initial user goals]] and [[People start using an app with different prior skill levels]].
 This makes it difficult to [[Speak to the user with a shared vocabulary]] because there is no single user group.